WMB2-29012024/AJAY_RAJPUT_B2/README.md

 Create a <p> tag to display the currently selected value from the dropdown.
 Update the text inside the <p> tag dynamically whenever the selection in the dropdown changes.
 ---

-**Question:** Create a webpage with two radio buttons labeled "Male" and "Female" for selecting gender.
+**Question:4** Create a webpage with two radio buttons labeled "Male" and "Female" for selecting gender.
 When a user selects one of the radio buttons, display the selected gender below the radio buttons.

 *Task breakdown:*